wrist mechanics online course featured image

 All Posts / Articles / Golf Swing Basics /

-There are hundreds, maybe thousands, of ways to swing a golf club.
-However, most of these ways can be broken down into 5 different types of golf swings.
+There are hundred of ways to swing a golf club.
+However, most of them can be grouped into about five different types of golf swings.

 Different Types of Golf Swings (Key Takeaways)

-If you don’t have time to investigate all of these golf swings right now, here are the most important takeaways.
+If you don’t have time to work through the different types of golf swings right now, here are a few of the most important takeaways:

 Take a 2-minute Quiz and Step Up Your Game!